numpy/numpy/doc/source/user/basics.creation.rst

  >>> a3D = np.array([[[1, 2], [3, 4]],
                      [[5, 6], [7, 8]]])

-When you use :func:`numpy.array` to define a new array, consider the :doc:`dtype <basics.types>` of the elements in the array.
-You should specify the ``dtype`` for elements in the array.
+When you use :func:`numpy.array` to define a new array, you should consider the :doc:`dtype <basics.types>` of the elements in the array, which can be specified explicitly.
 This feature gives you more control over the underlying data structures and how the elements are handled in C/C++ functions.
 If you are not careful with ``dtype`` assignments, you can get unwanted overflow, as such